|Members of the TMN-COT chapter have access to two e-mail lists (also called “groups” or “listservs”):|

 Q: How do I view the archive of past messages?
 A: Go to http://groups.google.com/group/TMN-COT?hl=en.

 Q: How do I find the e-mail address of other TMN-COT members?
-A: E-mail addresses for officers and committee chairs are posted here.
+A: For security, EMAIL addresses for members is not posted to the website.
+E-mail addresses for officers and committee chairs are posted here.
 For other COT members, refer to the printed address sheets that have been distributed to all members.
 If you don’t have a copy of this sheet, you can request one from the Chapter Membership Director.

 Q: I’m a member of the COT Chapter, but I’ve never received any messages from the list.
 Why?
 A: Probably because your e-mail address is not registered with the list.
 Please notify the Chapter Membership Director, and they will add your email address to the list.

 Q: I don’t wish to receive messages from the list.
 Can I remove my e-mail address?
 A: Send a blank e-mail message to TMN-COTfirstname.lastname@example.org.
 Leave the subject line and the body of the message blank.

 Q: I don’t have an e-mail address, but I have internet access at the Library.
 Can I still read list messages?
 A: Yes; simply go to http://groups.google.com/group/TMN-COT?hl=en.